Water lettuce is a free floating weed with pale green leaves. It spreads rapidly and forms dense mats over water bodies.

 Withholding period: Do not use treated water for human consumption, livestock watering or irrigation purposes for 10 days after application.
 Do not graze or cut sprayed vegetation for stock food for 1 day after application.
 See label for harvest withholding periods.

-Herbicide group: L, Inhibitors of photosynthesis at photosystem I (PSI inhibitors)
+Herbicide group: 22 (previously group L), Inhibition of photosynthesis at photosystem I via electron diversion (PSI electron diversion)

 Resistance risk: Moderate